Privacy and Security Notice

 Jefferson Laboratory

-12000 Jefferson Avenue - MS 7A
+12000 Jefferson Avenue - Suite 21

 Newport News, VA 23606

-I am presently the Basic Research Program Manager and Deputy Division Head of the Free Electron Laser facility (FEL) at Jefferson Lab in Newport News, Virginia, and a Fellow of the American Physical Society.
-I am also an adjunct faculty member of the College of William and Mary.
-Since obtaining my PhD from Sheffield University in the UK in 1971, I have co-authored 240 research publications, most of them in the surface science area, and also written several book chapters.
+My science is based at Jefferson Lab in Newport News, Virginia.
+I am also an adjunct faculty member at Hampton University and the College of William and Mary.
+Since obtaining my PhD from Sheffield University in the UK in 1971, I have co-authored over 260 research publications, and also written several book chapters.
+I was the 1990 co-recipient of an R&D 100 award for developing a wavefront dividing interferometer for use with ultrabright sources.
+I am a Fellow of the American Physical Society.

-My research has involved understanding the fundamental physical behavior of materials and surfaces via photoemission studies of the electronic structure, and infrared studies of the vibrational dynamics of adsorbates.
+My research has involved understanding the fundamental physical behavior of materials as determined by photoemission studies of the electronic structure, and infrared studies of the vibrational dynamics of adsorbates.
 This research has motivated a lifelong parallel development of ultra-bright light sources as probes, a path that took me to the Daresbury synchrotron (NINA), Tantalus, NSLS and to JLab's FEL.
 I built vuv/soft x-ray facilities at the NSLS and initiated infrared synchrotron radiation activities there.
-Recently I have moved into the THz regime using the ultrafast facilities that are part of the FEL facility.
-I was the 1990 co-recipient of an R&D 100 award for developing a wavefront dividing interferometer for use with ultrabright sources.
+At Jefferson Lab I helped develop the THz regime using the ultrafast facilities that are part of the FEL facility.
 Current research programs involve ultrafast pump-probe dynamics of novel materials and of bonding vibrational modes in both time and frequency domains.
+4th generation light sources are a key tool for such studies, and I have been involved with a team that has proposed an extension of the JLab FEL into the electronic excitation region, 10 - 100 eV in the fundamental, with useful harmonics up to 500 eV.

 Here's a list of my publications.